Tgithinji/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 ### 14. Smile in the mirror
 Write a program that prints the ASCII alphabet, in reverse order, alternating lowercase and uppercase (z in lowercase and Y in uppercase) , not followed by a new line.
 - Filename: `100-print_tebahpla.py`

+### 15. Remove at position
+Write a function that creates a copy of the string, removing the character at the position n (not the Python way, the “C array index”).
+- Filename: `101-remove_char_at.py`